EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 4. Optical Fibre
 5. Satellite
 6. Cellular

 ##### Dial up
 {: .fs-4}

-‘Dial Up’ is an older type of internet access that is near extinct due to newer types of access like DSL.
-Dial Up utilizes your telephone line and a dial up modem to connect to the internet.
+Dial Up is an older type of internet access that is near extinct due to newer types of access like DSL.
+Dial Up utilises your telephone line and a dial up modem to connect to the internet.
 It offers very slow speed with a max of 56Kbps.
 (For reference the average download speed in the Australia is 40Mbps which is 714x faster.)
 Most houses don’t use dial up anymore and instead use DSL, Cable or Optic Fibre.

 ##### Digital Subscriber Line (DSL)
 {: .fs-4}

 ##### Cable
 {: .fs-4}

 ##### Optical Fibre
 {: .fs-4}

 ##### Satellite
 {: .fs-4}

 ##### Cellular
 {: .fs-4}